eflautt/ga-data-science/projects/unit-projects/project-1/project1-rubric.md

 Your project will be assessed using the following course standards:
 - [ ] Identify The Problem

-This assessment is based on how well you've applied specific principles of the data science workflow within your deliverable.
+This assessment is based on how well you've applied specific goals of the data science workflow within your deliverable.
 To review the full list of standards, see the course syllabus.

 ---

 ## IDENTIFY
 **Meets Expectations**: Acceptable performance for this standard is based on the following learning goals.
 Do you: Demonstrate comprehension of project objectives?
 Articulate the goals and criteria for success?
 Create guiding questions to identify data and potential methods of analysis?

-Performance will be assessed based on the criteria in the rubric below:
+Application of these learning goals will be assessed using the requirements below:

 #### Performance Evaluation